with Pete Bowers

 Nothing motivates learning like understanding!

 Join educators from the Bay Area and beyond in one of three options for lively workshops that enable you to teach students how to read and spell through a structured inquiry approach.
+For the 2017 SWI Institute we are taking advantage of the expertise of Nueva teachers, who will share their own experiences in classrooms with the full group.
+In the advanced workshop, we plan to have "break out sessions" in which participants can focus on interests, such as SWI in early childhood or SWI and real script, led by Nueva teachers.
+Pete will lead a special break out session at the same time.
 You will experience the same joy of understanding spelling that students around the world gain from scientific investigation of how the written word works to link families of words related in meaning.

 Emily Kolatch, Nueva Head of Lower School on SWI